3 Ways to Educate Children & Parents Beyond the Dental Chair

 An underwater themed play area featuring a floor-projected video game for kids.

-TVs and Theater
+TVs and Theaters

 While adding a TV to a play area can provide entertainment for children, it may not offer the same developmental benefits as active play options.
 However, it could be a viable addition to a play area depending on the needs of the business and the interests of the children.
 If children are tired from play but not ready to leave yet, it provides a quiet alternative for those taking a break.